Cash Severance Benefits definition

 Cash Severance Benefits means cash payments: (i) in respect of the termination of the Executive Officer’s employment; (ii) to secure an agreement not to compete with the Company; or (iii) to offset any tax liability in respect of any of the foregoing.
 For the avoidance of doubt, “Cash Severance Benefits” do not include (a) the payment, vesting, acceleration or other handling of equity-based awards granted under stockholder-approved plans or inducement plans or awards prior to the Executive Officer’s termination of employment, (b) payment of deferred compensation, earned retirement benefits or other vested employee benefits, in each case consistent with normal practices, provided under the Company’s retirement or employee benefit plans, (c) the provision of perquisites, insurance, disability, health and welfare plan coverage and other non-cash benefits generally available to similarly-situated employees, (d) any interest required to be paid pursuant to the terms of any Company plan or policy between the termination date and the payment date, (e) any unpaid bonus for any previously completed performance period required to be paid pursuant to the terms of any Company plan or policy, (f) accrued but unpaid Base Salary or vacation pay through the termination date and reimbursement for any expenses validly incurred prior to the termination date or (g) any payment in respect of the Executive Officer’s bonus for the year of termination based on target or actual performance (prorated based on the Executive Officer’s days of service during the annual performance period).

 Cash Severance Benefits include cash payments in connection with the termination of the Executive Officer’s employment, or to offset any tax liability relating to such payments.
-It does not include (a) the payment, vesting, or acceleration of equity-based awards granted under stockholder-approved plans; (b) the payment or provision of perquisites, insurance, disability, health and welfare plan coverage and other non-cash benefits; (c) the payment of any unpaid bonus for any performance period; (d) payment of deferred compensation, earned retirement benefits or other vested employee benefits provided under any Company benefit plan or policy; or (e) the payment of any accrued but unpaid base salary, business expense reimbursements, paid time-off through the termination date, or reimbursement of legal or other expenses under a Company benefit plan or policy.
+It does not include (a) the payment, vesting, or acceleration of equity-based awards granted under Company equity plans; (b) the payment or provision of perquisites and other employee benefits generally available to similarly-situated employees; (c) any earned, but unpaid bonus for any completed performance period required to be paid under any Company plan or policy; (d) payment of deferred compensation, earned retirement benefits or other vested employee benefits provided under any Company benefit plan or policy; or (e) accrued but unpaid base salary or vacation pay through the termination date.

 Cash Severance Benefits means cash payments to an Executive Officer for the Executive Officer’s termination of employment, or to offset any tax liability relating to such termination payments.
 It does not include: o The payment, vesting or acceleration of equity‐based awards granted under Company equity plans, o The payment or provision of perquisites (flights, security, car allowances, executive physicals, club dues, etc.) and other similar benefits generally available to similarly‐ situated employees, o Any earned but unpaid bonus under any Company plan or policy, o Payment of deferred compensation, 401(k) matching, health savings matching contributions, retirement benefits or other vested employee benefits provided under any Company benefit plan or policy, or o Accrued but unpaid base salary, or vacation pay or expense reimbursements as of the termination date. • The Compensation Committee of the Board is responsible for administering this Policy, including but not limited to, full authority to enforce and interpret this Policy.